SWE-OutOfBounds/clock-captcha/README.md

 # Clock CAPTCHA
 CAPTCHA module delivery service.
-Usable in web application to reduce bot spam and much more.
+Usable in web application to reduce bot spam and other pain.

 ## HOW TO USE
 `npm install clock-captcha`